alicemunsal/dohex/DoHex2.md

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-DOD.png)

 Software sistemleri için oluşturduğumuz her katmana farklı bir isim veriyoruz.
-We are developing software systems with parts (or layers) Each parts (or layers) of our software system needs different data models Repositories, gateways, boundery objects or UI patterns like MVC, MVVM or Prensenters; all the architectural patterns are transformation mechanisms.
+We are developing software systems with logical parts (or layers) Each parts (or layers) of our software system needs different data models Repositories, gateways, boundery objects or UI patterns like MVC, MVVM or Prensenters; all the architectural patterns are transformation mechanisms.